Calculate your take-home pay after tax, National Insurance, pension, and student loans — using updated 2026/27 HMRC rates.

 Read guide →Family BenefitsHow the High Income Child Benefit Charge works from £60k, worked examples, and pension strategies to keep your benefit.

 Every calculation uses the confirmed HMRC rates, thresholds, and rules for the 2026/27 tax year.
-We update our engine within days of any HMRC announcement to ensure accuracy.
 All calculations run entirely in your browser — we never store or transmit your salary data.